-For verse passages of more than three lines, follow the rules for long quotations of poetry (see Section 7g
+For verse passages of more than three lines, follow the rules for long quotations of poetry (see Section7g ii).

-(ii) Prose passages from a play, film, or TV show
+(ii) Prose passages from a play

-When quoting prose from a play, film or television show, no slashes are necessary.
+When quoting prose from a play, no slashes are necessary.

 In The Rover, Hellena makes clear her perspective: "I don't intend that every he that likes me shall have me, but he that I like" (3.1.36-7).